2026 Health Coverage - November 1, 2025 - January 15, 2026

 An applicant must be a permanent resident of the State of North Carolina in order to initiate an application.
 An applicant must provide at least one of the following as proof: NC voter registration, valid, unexpired NC driver license, current NC tax return, NC ID card issued by the DMV or a deed/lease signed by the applicant for an apartment, house, modular unit, or manufactured home with an utility bill that both display the same address as listed on this residency form.

-Can I receive assistance on paying for the 2022 Marketplace plan?
+Can I receive assistance on paying for the 2026 Marketplace plan?

 When you apply for coverage in the Health Insurance Marketplace, you’ll find out if you qualify for a “premium tax credit” that lowers your premium — the amount you pay each month to your insurance plan.
-The amount of your premium tax credit depends on the estimated household income for 2022 that you put on your Marketplace application.
+The amount of your premium tax credit depends on the estimated household income for 2026 that you put on your Marketplace application.

-Can I still get health coverage for the rest of 2021?
+Can I still get health coverage for the rest of 2024?

-- Qualify for the special enrollment period- You can qualify if you lose job-based coverage, have a baby, get married, or have certain other life changes.
+Outside Open Enrollment you can get health insurance 2 ways: Through Medicaid or The Children’s Health Insurance Programs (CHIP) You can apply any time and can obtain coverage if you’re eligible.
+Qualify for the special enrollment period- You can qualify if you lose job-based coverage, have a baby, get married, or have certain other life changes.
 You must apply for coverage within 60 days of the life changing event.